fredrikbaberg/hassio-addons/octoprint-next-dev/README.md

 ## Documentation

-See the tab _Documentation_ or the file `DOCS.md`.
+See the tab _Documentation_ in Home Assistant addon page, or the file `DOCS.md`.

 ## Support

 Either write in the [thread](https://community.home-assistant.io/t/repository-octoprint-wip/22883) or create an issue on [GitHub](https://github.com/fredrikbaberg/hassio-addons).

-## Development

-For local debugging, use the following command: `docker build . -t local/octoprint ; docker run --rm -it -p 5000:5000 -v ${pwd}/octoprint_config:/config -v octoprint_data:/data --entrypoint=/bin/bash local/octoprint`
+Don't forget to specify which addon (and version) you are using.